What is hernia?

 Causes of hernia:

 Weakened muscles or fascia (fascia are muscles that hold the internal organ in its place) around internal organs are the main cause of hernia.
-Internal organs can easily push the weakened muscles around them and can protrude out of their own area which is known as hernia.
+Internal organs can easily push the weakened muscles around them and can protrude out of their own area which is known as a hernia.

 - Lifting heavy objects.